ICMOL/AutoMod/README.md

 To generate the open search results, users can run MSFragger via the GUI (i.e., FragPipe) or the command-line.
 The detailed tutorials can be found at: https://github.com/Nesvilab/FragPipe and https://github.com/Nesvilab/MSFragger/wiki/Launching-MSFragger.

 The most important notice during the search is: **Please DO NOT specify any variable/fixed modficiations in the search parameters** (as shown in the figures below).
-This is because, as a modification is specified, its mass will be excluded from the mass difference and AutoMod can not detect it.
+This is because, as a modification is specified, its mass will be excluded from the mass difference and AutoMod cannot detect it.

 <img src="https://github.com/ICMOL/AutoMod/blob/main/fig1.png" height="40%" width="40%" title="FragPipe (open search)">